TomasMusi/TomFi/README.md

 ## 🚀 About the Project

-TomFi is not just a banking demo — it's a reflection of my personal growth as a developer.
+TomFi is a demo banking web application that opened doors to new opportunities and played a key role in my personal growth as a developer.
 Throughout this project, I've explored:

 - 🔁 **SvelteKit** for reactive, frontend development